Humerous/sign-up-form/README.md

 - Google
 - Research
-- Worked slow and methodical.
+- Worked slowly and methodically.

 ### Built with